Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

-\emph{Model and its Hamiltonian.}--Consider a linear array of standing-wave coupled cavities (labeled by $j \in \mathbb{Z}$) with linearly increasing resonant frequencies $\omega_j \propto j$, each containing a Kerr-like non-linear medium.
-Coherent pumps with the frequency $\omega_p$ continuously inject photons into the cavity modes.
-Each cavity is coupled to two adjacent cavities due to the photon leakage through the cavity mirrors, which leads to a coherent hopping of photons in the cavity lattice.
-The Hamiltonian of the system in the rotating frame of the coherent pumps is given by~\cite{SM},
+\emph{Model and its Hamiltonian.}---Consider an array of coupled resonators (labeled by $j \in \mathbb{Z}$) with linearly increasing resonant frequencies $\omega_j \propto j$, each containing a Kerr-like non-linear medium.
+Coherent pumps with the frequency $\omega_p$ continuously inject bosons into the resonator modes.
+Each resonator is coupled to two adjacent resonators which leads to a coherent hopping of bosons in the resonator lattice.
+The Hamiltonian of the system is given by~\cite{SM},